matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 In the output, you should see the address the contract was deployed to.

+Congratulations!
+You have deployed a smart contract to zkSync!
+Now you can visit the [zkSync block explorer](https://explorer.zksync.io/) and search you contract address to confirm it was successfully deployed.

+You can find all the details about how to verify your smart contract using zkSync block explorer [here](../../api/tools/block-explorer/contract-verification.md).

 ## Front-end integration

 ### Setting up the project